 Water pressure is measured in pounds per square inch (PSI).
 Higher PSI means a stronger cleaning force.
 And stronger is better, right?
 Not necessarily.
 Just ask the owner of the china shop after the bull came through.
 For example, we could clean a concrete driveway at 3000 PSI, but would we want that same pressure on a comp roof, or on painted wood siding?
 Not at all.
 We have the ability to measure PSI, and increase or decrease to adjust for the requirements of the surface being cleaned.
 When we use very low pressure and allow a cleaning agent to do the real cleaning for us, we typically refer to this as “soft-washing.”

-While raising the temperature of the water can significantly add to cleaning power, it is most commonly used in commercial settings where there is serious oil spillage or old gum pressed into the concrete.
+While raising the temperature of the water can significantly add to the power washing, it is most commonly used in commercial settings where there is serious oil spillage or old gum pressed into the concrete.
 There are also environmental concerns when using hot water, which must be collected at the point of usage.
-This can raise the cost of pressure washing substantially.
+This can raise the cost of hiring the pressure washers substantially.
 So, unless you have an oily, gummy parking lot, it’s best to go with cold water.

 There are many tools that change the way we clean.
 Regular pressure tips, in varying sizes, are used to clean siding and smaller or uneven surfaces.
 Surface cleaners, which kind of look like floor buffers, are used in large flat areas (like driveways, walkways, and patios).
 These have the benefit of maintaining an exact distance above the surface being cleaned and minimizes or eliminates choppiness and lining.
 Turbo tips are used for stairs, curbs, and are particularly effective on long-neglected flatwork.
 X-jets are used to evenly disperse cleaning agents onto various surfaces.

 Pressure washing an aggregate patio with a surface cleaner